 As you can see, the higher the frequency of the capacitance, the lower the reactance.
 Does it make sense?

 Absolutely!
 Remember that a capacitor stores electric energy.
-While it's charging, it looks like the capacitor passes the current almost freely.
-The more it can absorb (the higher the capacity), the less it resists to let the current flow.
-Additionally, when the AC frequency gets higher, the less time there is for the capacitor to charge fully.
+While charging, it looks like the capacitor passes the current almost freely.
+The more it can absorb (the higher the capacity), the less it resists letting the current flow.
+Additionally, when the AC frequency gets higher, there is less time for the capacitor to charge fully.
 In the case of DC (

 f = 0), the capacitor initially charges, but then (in the equilibrium state), it acts as an open circuit.